Lancaster, Lancashire: Rail

 Lancaster is served by the West Coast Main Line from Lancaster railway station.
 The station was formerly named Lancaster Castle, to differentiate it from Lancaster Green Ayre on the Leeds–Morecambe line, which closed in 1966.
-There are train services to and from London, Glasgow, Edinburgh, Birmingham, Manchester, Leeds and Barrow-in-Furness, and a local service to Morecambe.
+There are train services to and from London, Glasgow, Edinburgh, Birmingham, Manchester, Leeds and Barrow-in-Furness, Windermere, Liverpool and a local service to Morecambe.

+The station is served by Avanti West Coast, TransPennine Express and Northern, and is managed by Avanti West Coast.

 The city council aims to open a railway station serving the university and south Lancaster, although this is not feasible in the short or medium term with current levels of demand.
 The Caton–Morecambe section of the former North Western railway is now used as a cycle path.

 Water and air

 The Port of Lancaster gained importance in the 18th century.
 In 1750 the Lancaster Port Commission was established to develop the port.
 However, in more recent years, shipping visits Glasson Dock, where the Port commission is now based.
 Heysham Port, about 5 miles west of Lancaster, is used by ferry services to the Isle of Man, Northern Ireland and Ireland.

 The Lancaster Canal and River Lune pass through the city.

 The nearest airports are Manchester and Liverpool.